Monkshoody/SoundBoard/README.md

 ![GM View](public/docu/Initial_GMview.png)

 You can see by default there are noch initial sounds set, so it belongs all to you as GM to add or import new sounds.
-To do so, all you need is a shared DropBox link of a sound.
+To do so, all you need is a shared DropBox link of a sound.<br>
 (Maybe I'll expand this in the future to other Services, but for now only DropBox is supported.)

 ![Dropbox](public/docu/DropBox_share.png)

 1. Copy a shared Dropbox link to your desired sound.
 2. Paste it into the SoundBoard – including the name and category.
-3. Click "➕ add sound" – done!
+3. Click "➕ add sound" – done!<br><br>

 ### 🧙 GM View